openstack-archive/fuel-plugin-midonet/doc/content/installation.rst

         9  | midonet | 2.0.0   | 2.0.0

-After that, you'll need to create a role and a group to put the tasks on the Deployment Graph[3].
-Read the next section to do so.

 ### Create the MidoNet roles ###

+MidoNet needs two roles besides the provided with Fuel: The NSDB role, which will install the No State DataBase services (ZooKeeper and Cassandra) and the Gateway one, that will provide the HA Gateway machine for inbound and outbound traffic of the OpenStack deployment.
+(See [User Guide] for more info about networking in MidoNet)

+#### NSDB ####

-Create a YAML file with the _NoStateDataBase_ (nsdb) definition, like this:
+Create a YAML file with the `nsdb` definition, like this:

         name: nsdb